Caleydo/caleydo.github.io/_documentation/tutorial_single_view.md

 * `author` *your username*
 * `license: (SEE LICENSE IN LICENSE)` **MIT** *(or any other [name of the license](http://choosealicense.com/))*

-After completing the wizzard you should have the new *./plugins/my_first_app* directory.
+After completing the wizard you should have the new *./plugins/my_first_app* directory.